chinmaysagade/reWizeNotes/linear_algebra.md

 || v - u ||^2 = || v ||^2 - 2 ||v||.||u|| cos \theta + || u || ^2.
 v.u= ||v|| ||u|| cos \theta

+### Matrix:
+A matrix is a rectangular array of numbers, symbols or expressions, arranged in rows and columns.
+Items in column vector were called components , whereas items in matrix are called elements.
+Denoted by mxn , where m is rows.
+Matrix can be viewed as built up of vectors as columns.

+Matrix Addition:
+Need to be of same dimension.

+Special Matrices:
+Zero Matrix.
+Identity Matrix.
+Symmetric :  if transpose and matrix are same :  A = A^T

+Transpose of a matrix:
+Just flip the indices ,  a^T (i,j). = a (j,i)

+### Matrix multiplication: